-Drop-Off : Crouse Education Center - Door 20, 780 Shoreline Drive, Aurora, IL 60504 Student Information Last Name: First Name: ID Number: School: Grade Level: Parent/Guardian Information Last Name: First Name: Indian Prairie School District has designated the following information as directory information: Student's name, address, email address; Information relating to school-sponsored activities, organizations and athletics; Parents'/guardians' names, addresses, email addresses and telephone numbers; Major field of study; and Grade level; Period of attendance in the school and District.
-Academic awards, degrees and honors; District) of a student participating in school or r informational or news-related purposes (by a school or school- sponsored activities, organizations, and athletics h as yearbooks, newspapers, or sporting or fine arts District to release the above directory information, need to do anything.
-By signing and returning this form to Indian Prairie permission to the District or my child's school to re in the bubble(s) of directory information that shoul lease directory information for my student as follows (fill Do not include in the school directory B Do not release to US Military (Army, Navy, A air Force, Marines, Coast Guard, etc.) © Do not release to colleges and other educat cional institutions Do not release to scholarship providers Do not include in School-sponsored, including rosters, website, etc) ng release to PTA, publications (video, yearbook, athletic Do not include my student's work, face or not include my student's work. onic communications (IPSD YouTube, Twitter, etc) ame, on District 204 web pages While the District limits access to buildings by ou entities that may publish a picture of a named or utside media, it has no control over the news media or other unnamed student.
-Student Signature (If student is s 18 or over) Date 1

-Parent/Guardian Signature (If student is under 18)
+Studer nt Information Last Name: First Name: ID Nun nber: S chool: Grade Level: Parent t/Guardian Information Last Name: First Name: Indian Prairie School District has designated the e following inf ormation as directory information: • St udent's name, address, email address; ng to school-sponsored tions and athletics; arents'/guardians' names, addresses, email ddresses and telephone numbers; 1 Major field of stud y; and • G rade level; Period of attendant ce in the school and District. • A cademic awards, degrees and honors; р hotographs, videos, or digital images used for ir articipating in school or school-sponsored activ uch as yearbooks, newspapers, or sporting or fir ities, organiza tions, and athletics tha If you agree to allow Indian Prairie School Dist anythin the above directory in formation, you do not need to do child's ning and returning this form to Indian Prairie Sch school to release directory information for my s eased/included: A Do not include in the school directory B Do not release to US Military (Army, Navy, Air Force, Marines, Coast Guard, etc.) O ▣ Do not release to scholarship providers (E) (G) (E) Do not include in School-sponsored, including release to PTA, publications (video, athletic rosters, website, etc) Do not include photo in Yearbook (G) Do not include my student's face or name in a District 204 print communication $\oplus$ Do not include in District-sponsored electronic communications (IPSD YouTube, social media, etc) Do not include my student's work, face or name, on District 204 web pages While the District limits access to buildings by outside media, it has no control over the news media or other entities that may publish a picture of a named or unnamed student. Ĩ 6 Student Signature (If student i s 18 or over) 1 11 Parent/Guardian Signature (If stude nt is under 18 ·) . a.c., caaraian signature (i) stude , Date